Signed in as:

 Want to donate used glasses?
 Call our Lions EyeLine at 360 790-8667 to find an eyeglass donation site near you.

 Lions clubs from all over Thurston County partner with the Union Gospel Mission Vision Program to provide glasses for low income people.
-Lion Violet Hofman, from the Olympia Host Lions Club, runs this program which provides a free eye exam and new prescription glasses.
+The program provides a free eye exam and new prescription glasses.
 Lions clubs donate money to the Vision Program to make this possible.

 Working with the Hearing Aid program of the NW Lions Foundation, Olympia Host Lions provides hearing aids for very low income people.